Welcome to Part 2!

 A more natural explanation is that Jethro is referring to a small group of people who are helping Moses.
 Lesser authorities who aid in settling these disputes.
 But who were they?

 It’s interesting that Jethro chooses the term “people” and not the term “men” here (even though he uses “men” a couple of verses later when recommending Moses get more help.)
 Might this imply it was a mixed gender group?
 Perhaps.
+It’s hard to know for sure.
 The term for ‘people’ can also be translated as “kindred”, so it’s possible Moses was being assisted by some of his close relatives.
 In that case, it would most likely be his siblings, Miriam and Aaron, who were helping him.
 (Remember, the Tabernacle hasn’t been built yet, so Aaron isn’t busy being High Priest.)

-Of course, that’s only speculation, but I think there are several other passages that prove Miriam was in leadership, even if she’s not in view in Exodus 18.
+Of course, i fully acknowledge this is mainly speculation.
+But I think there are several other passages that prove Miriam was in leadership, even if she’s not in view in Exodus 18.

 First, Miriam is called a prophetess (Ex.
 16:20), and leads the women in singing and dancing in praise to God.
 So at the very least she seems to have some leadership among the women of Israel, as well as spiritual authority as a prophetess.